Code of Conduct

 Examples of inappropriate behaviour

-The behaviours listed below are examples of inappropriate behaviour, bullying and harassment that have no place in BTO.
+The behaviours listed below are some different types of behaviour, bullying and harassment that have no place in BTO.
 This list is not exhaustive.

 If you experience inappropriate behaviour, bullying or assessment whilst involved with the work of BTO, please let us know by using our Compliments, Comments and Complaints Policy.

-• Directing inappropriate language, such as swearing, towards others or making degrading comments about individuals or groups of individuals.
+• Directing inappropriate language towards others or making degrading comments about individuals or groups of individuals.

 • Making racist, sexist, homophobic, transphobic, disablist or ageist jokes, remarks or gestures, which may demean or discriminate independently of our intentions.